Carolina Harbor

 Carolina Harbor is a water park at Carowinds amusement park in Charlotte, North Carolina.
-Included with the price of admission to Carowinds, the water park is owned and operated by Cedar Fair.
+Included with the price of admission to Carowinds, the water park is owned and operated by Six Flags Entertainment Corporation.

 History

 The water park originally opened as Ocean Island in 1982.
 In 1989, it was renamed to Riptide Reef.
 For the 1997 season, Paramount Parks invested $7 million in a 12 acre expansion and renamed the park to WaterWorks.
 Another major expansion occurred in 2006 adding a new Australian theme and changing the name to Boomerang Bay, a name shared with several water parks at other Cedar Fair amusement parks.
 In 2008, Cedar Fair added a 600000 gal wave pool, Bondi Beach, increasing the total size of the water park to 20 acre.
 As part of the multi-year expansion at Carowinds, Boomerang Bay added Surfer's Swell and Dorsal Fin Drop for the 2014 season.

 On August 27, 2015, Carowinds announced that Boomerang Bay would undergo a major expansion in 2016 and would be renamed Carolina Harbor.
 The expansion includes a new wave pool named Surf Club Harbor, 2 children splash areas named Myrtle Turtle Beach and Kitty Hawk Cove, a six-story, six-slide complex named Blackbeard's Revenge, and a new play structure called Seaside Splashworks.

-On August 15, 2019, Carowinds announced “Boogie Board Racer”, the longest mat racing slide in the southeast.
+On August 15, 2019, Carowinds announced "Boogie Board Racer", the longest mat racing slide in the southeast.
 This attraction has 6 separate enclosed, and open to the sun slides.